andrewkeller/REALbasic-Common-KFS-BSD/README.txt

   - OrderedDictionaryKFS - A subclass of the Dictionary class that allows keys to have reproducible indices.

-  - PropertyListKFS - A class for reading and writing property lists.
-Scheduled for depreciation as soon as HierarchalDictionaryFunctionsKFS can read and write files.

   - ShellKFS - A subclass of the Shell class that is designed to work better with threads.

   - StatusLoggerKFS, StatusLogEntryKFS, StatusLogQueryKFS - A logging framework.